 - Defaulted federal home loans

-While the IRS is not able to take all your Social Security benefits, they can take a portion each month until the debt is payed.
-For back taxes, for example, the IRS can take up to 15 percent of your benefits.
+While the IRS is not able to take all your Social Security benefits, they can take a portion each month until the debt is paid.
+For back taxes, for example, the IRS can take up to 15 percent of your Social Security benefits.
+They cannot take benefits paid to your children or lump sum death benefits, though.

-Through the Federal Payment Levy Program, the government can garnish your social security payments until the tax debt is payed.
+Through the Federal Payment Levy Program, the government can garnish your Social Security payments until the tax debt is paid.
+This program was put in place in 2000 to allow the IRS to collect overdue taxes from qualifying federal payments, including Social Security.

 Supplemental Security Income

-There’s good news for those who receive Supplemental Security Income (SSI).
-No matter what the debt, SSI is off limits for IRS collections.
-While this may not solve all the problems of having Social Security benefits garnished, it can still be useful.
-A tax law professional can carefully examine your situation and provide the legal guidance you need to successfully navigate your IRS tax matter.
+There’s also good news for those who receive Supplemental Security Income (SSI).
+No matter what the debt, SSI is off-limits for IRS collections.
+While this may not solve all the problems of having Social Security benefits garnished, it can still be useful as you are navigating getting on top of your tax debt.